DiTEC-project/pyaerial/docs/source/user_guide.md

 Uses decision tree splits to minimize entropy with respect to the target variable.

-**Reference:** Fayyad, U., & Irani, K. (1993).
-Multi-interval discretization of continuous-valued attributes for classification learning. *Proceedings of the 13th International Joint Conference on Artificial Intelligence*, 1022-1027.

 ```python
 from aerial import discretization
 from ucimlrepo import fetch_ucirepo